 If things start heading south on you and you don’t think you’ll make the climb, you need to know how to turn around without tipping over.
 The earlier you can tell if you’ll make it or not, the better.
 If at all possible, find the widest area you can to turn around in.
 You want to make sure your ATV has enough room to make the turn.

 In this case, it’s best to dismount the ATV to turn around.
 When you get off your quad, make sure you hold the front brake and get off on the upside of the hill.
 That way if your quad takes a tumble you’re not in the way.
-Now that you’re off, you can steer the quad to one side or the other until perpendicular with the trail.
-Now you can turn the handle bars facing down hill and get back on.
+Now that you’re off, you can steer the quad to one side or the other until perpendicular to the trail.
+Now you can turn the handlebars facing downhill and get back on.

 I’ve been able to stay on the ATV and roll back down a hill I failed to climb before.
-If you run out of momentum just simply continue leaning forward, get into neutral, and slowly roll back down the hill using the front brake.
-It’s not as safe as getting off the machine, but on hills that aren’t very steep or dangerous, it will work.
+If you run out of momentum, simply continue leaning forward, get into neutral, and slowly roll back down the hill using the front brake.
+It’s not as safe as getting off the machine, but it will work on hills that aren’t very steep or dangerous.

 Safety Gear